 Stigma serves the government by separating human beings that need help from the rest of us …and from solutions that actually work.
-The scare quotes around “mental illness” are there for this reason: see “mentally ill” people as separate from you and you don’t have to recognize everyone’s common humanity.
+Think carefully about that.
+The scare quotes around “mental illness” are there for this reason: if you can be convinced to see “mentally ill” people as separate from you in some way, then you don’t have to recognize everyone’s common humanity.
 This stigma helps the government step in to “solve a problem” no one else wants in their backyard.

 So why do we keep looking to government as a suicide solution?

 - No government can offer Veterans a fair exchange on the full price of what Veterans pledge when they swear to protect and defend their country.
-Examples of this range from the decades-long fight of many Vietnam Veterans for disability benefits from exposure to chemical warfare, specifically agent orange, to the Veterans suffering from exposure to the Gulf War burn pits.
+Examples of this range from the decades-long fight of many Vietnam Veterans for disability benefits from exposure to chemical combat such as Agent Orange, to Veterans suffering from exposure to the Gulf War burn pits.
 The American government continues to deny compensatory damages to these most at-risk Veterans who did what they were asked to do without regard for life or limb.

 - No government can offer a safety net to a human being standing on a bridge, but another human being can offer that person a hand up.
-Government is often the reason someone is standing on that bridge in the first place.
+The government is often the reason someone is standing on that bridge in the first place.

 This takes nothing away from the dedicated public servants who believe they can make a difference.
 They can and do…not as government employees but as human beings.
 Sometimes they get arrested for doing the right thing.
-And it has nothing to do with “privatizing” government services.
+And this has nothing to do with “privatizing” government services, by the way.
 Instead, it’s about humanizing our entire approach to suicide and “mental illness.”

-Like suicide, the stigma of “mental illness” is used by agencies and associations to scare the rest of us into the false belief and reliance on government agencies as the answer, even though the results of thinking that way can be reliably predicted: #fail.
+Like suicide, the stigma of “mental illness” is used by agencies and associations to scare the rest of us into a false belief with government agencies as the answer, even though the results of thinking that way can be reliably predicted: #fail.

 Stigmatizing “mental illness” is like living in a glass house while throwing rocks at people who don’t: it’s disrespectful, deceptive, devaluing, disdainful, and merciless.
 Yes: “mental illness” is a thing, but tying suicide to “mental illness” by stigmatizing both completely misses the point – and the implied opportunity for actually making positive change.

 Stigmatizing “mental illness” and linking it to suicide also conveniently absolves government from both responsibility and blame.
-A more humane view of the stigma of mental illness might reveal that many of those of us so characterized are actually well within the first standard deviation of garden-variety crazy, not outliers, as those doing the stigmatizing would prefer.
-The irony is comical: government can’t fix the outliers anyway, but they need to cast regular people dealing with extreme issues as if we, too, are “mentally ill.”
+A more humane view of the stigma of mental illness might reveal that many of those of us so characterized are actually well within the first standard deviation of garden-variety crazy, not the outliers whom those doing the stigmatizing would prefer us to be.
+The irony is comical: government can’t fix the outliers anyway, but they need to cast regular people dealing with extreme issues as if we, too, are somehow “mentally ill.”

 Human being and human belonging

-Human beings like me who consider suicide often are still human beings.
+Human beings who, like me, consider suicide often are still human beings.
 Human beings who, like me, struggle with depression, distress, and anxiety, are still human beings.
-These human issues require human solutions, not apps, websites or government-run navigation centers.
+These human issues require human solutions, not apps, websites, hotlines, or government-run navigation centers.

 All of us who really do care about such things must invest our talent, time, and treasure more wisely.